kolorahl/kolorahl.github.io/_posts/2014-06-03-how-to:-meetings.markdown

 their test plans and timelines.
 The developer is there to give expert opinion on the feasibility, time estimate, and complexity of each option.

-I would say that a smaller meeting is acceptable for people prototyping or performing research of a product.
+Smaller meetings are acceptable for people prototyping or performing research of a product.
 While a designer should still be present, the only additional people necessary will be the developer(s).
 Generally research and prototyping is far more chaotic than development and maintenance of a live product.

-Now we know under what circumstance a meeting is acceptable and who should be involved.
-We move on to the dreaded scheduling of meetings.
+Once you know the "who" it is time to decide the "what".
+Something I constantly see meeting initiators forget to do is to send out the meeting topic and agenda.
+I frequently see meeting invites that say things such as "Sync Up with Client" or "Platform Discussion" or any number of other vague descriptors.
+And almost none of them ever have agendas in the body of the invite.
+When someone is invited to a meeting you should always tell them exactly why it is you are calling for this meeting and what is going to be discussed.
+If you want to discuss using one database over another the meeting invite should look like "Discuss Database Solution for XYZ" where XYZ is a feature or product.
+The agenda might look something like:

+- Pros/Cons for Database A
+- Pros/Cons for Database B
+- Prioritize Database Interactions to Rank Choices

+People now know what information they might need to bring to the meeting.
+They should be (for this example) doing research on each database to determine what the pros and cons are, as well as investigating which database interactions with the product they believe to be most important.
+By the time the meeting starts everyone that should have information prepared to contribute will have it and people can jump right into the meat of things.

 ## When to Meet